Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 Are you or your loved one affected by unhealthy opioid use?
 Call 888-999-2041

-New Horizons Medical helps people to overcome addiction by providing outpatient opioid abuse treatment.
+New Horizons Medical helps people to overcome substance addiction with Suboxone, Sublocade, and Vivitrol medication assisted recovery programs.

 In the United States, millions of people struggle with opioid addiction.
 When an individual is unable to stop using a substance despite recognizing all the negative consequences of such use, it is known as substance use disorder.
 Addictive drugs such as heroin, opioids, morphine, opiates, meth, and other depressants can change the brain’s chemical levels making it harder to achieve a euphoric feeling.
 Over time, the tolerance to such drugs increases, and an even higher quantity is needed to feel something.
 Without these substances, a person can develop withdrawal symptoms caused by substance cravings.